How Do Hit and Run Claims Work?

 The time limit for all personal injury claims is three years, as outlined by the Limitation Act 1980.
 This means that you have to start proceedings within three years of suffering your injuries.

-The time limit is also frozen for those who lack the capacity to claim for themselves.
-However, in these cases, it is frozen indefinitely and only comes into effect if the claimant regains the appropriate mental capacity.
-Should this happen, the time limit will reinstate on the date of their recovery.
+The time limit is also frozen indefinitely for those who are not mentally able to claim independently.
+In such cases, the regular limitation period only comes into effect if the claimant regains the mental capacity to start legal action.
 Otherwise, a litigation friend can make a claim on their behalf.

 For more information on claiming for a hit and run accident and the time limits involved, talk to one of our advisors today.